Maxwe11y/Maxwe11y.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
 description: Materials for courses you taught.
-Replace this text with your description.
+Replace this text with your descriptions.
 nav: false
 nav_order: 5
 ---